 An active and beloved member of our Club, Asrar Medwar, presented his recent trip to Iran, with his wife and a small multi-religious group, with impressive pictures of clean grand architecture and an enlightening narrative, including how hospitable and interested the man-on-the-street was towards them as Americans.

 5/10/15 Meeting Highlights

 The highlight of the day was the official induction of Cheri Krusen as a member of the Club!
 The rest of the meeting was devoted to good fellowship and a discussion regarding an additional fundraiser.

 5/2/15 Meeting Highlights

 Howard Goldin and Ed Frank, Spring Valley Rotarians and Vietnam vets, presented their experiences building the powerfully effective STEP (Schools to End Poverty) initiative in multiple poor undeveloped countries, beginning in Vietnam in 2006.
 They were introduced by Rotarian Mike Matsler’s son, Jonathan, who had previously interviewed Mr Frank as part of his Eagle Scout project related to the local National Purple Heart Hall of Fame.
 At the end, the hat was passed around voluntarily, collecting $250 to pay for two-year STEP scholarship.
 (Contact us if you want to know more about STEP.).

 Our 8th annual TASTE OF GREATER NEWBURGH fundraiser took place at the Mount Saint Mary College from 12:30 to 2:30pm, May 17th.
-23 area restaurant struted their stuff with better than sumptious food and drink.
+23 area restaurant showed-off their culinary skills with better than sumptuous food and drink.
 The band played lively jazz–and fun was had by all!
 Proceeds will go to worthwhile community based programs that help those who need assistance.
 To view the participating food providers and sponsors visit http//:www.tasteofgreaternewburgh.com